Importing drugs or precursors

 What is a conspiracy to import drugs?

-The conspiracy and joint provisions can be used by the police where there is evidence of an agreement to import a border-controlled drug into the country, and that agreement involves a number of individuals who entered into an agreement and intended that an importation would be committed pursuant to that agreement.
-If the police rely on the conspiracy provisions, it is not necessary for there to be any evidence of an actual importation.
+The conspiracy and joint provisions can be used by the police where there is evidence of an agreement to import a border-controlled drug into the country, and that agreement involves a number of individuals who entered into it and intended that an importation would be committed pursuant to it.

 Get in touch